mbarralo/mbarralo.github.io/_posts/2016-10-03-jaxrs-error-handling.md

 This article shows how to create an error handling strategy for JAX-RS Runtime Exceptions.

-Even though we can use any class that extends `WebApplicationException` from jax rs packagge, there is a possibility to create custom exception mappers.
+Even though we can use any class that extends `WebApplicationException` from JAX-RS spec, there is a possibility to create custom exception mappers.

 ***